 Blending images in Photoshop is a huge topic and there are many techniques, both easy and intermediate, such as Luminosity Masking and Blend-if.
-Since these are more advanced techniques, they will be featured in an upcoming article.
-Let’s look at an easier method to blend two images in Photoshop instead:
+These are more advanced techniques and featured in other articles, so let’s look at an easier method to blend two images in Photoshop instead:

 - Open the set of images you wish to blend as layers in photoshop.
 Make sure that the image with a correctly exposed sky is on top.